Turning Frustration Signals into Actionable Insights

 From there, search in FullStory for sessions that contain Rage Clicks directly from the Omnisearch bar, or mouse over to the "Rage clicked recently" segment in the left sidebar.
 Watch a few sessions and see what you can learn.

-Additionally, look below your list of sessions in FullStory and check out the Top Rage Clicks Searchie, which lists the most heavy hitting Rage-Clicked elements on your site (You can also check out the Top Error Clicks and Top Dead Clicks while you're there).
+Additionally, once you're in FullStory, look below your list of sessions and check out the Top Rage Clicks Searchie, which lists the most heavy hitting Rage-Clicked elements on your site (You can also check out the Top Error Clicks and Top Dead Clicks while you're there).